Mixpanel’s Frequency report lets you conduct a deeper exploration of your user’s retention.

 Build Engaged User Bases

 Some apps require a base of highly engaged users, such as dating apps.
 Dating apps need an engaged base of potential matches to satisfy its users.
-Mixpanel’s Addiction report can tell you which acquisition source generates your most addicted users to grow your user base.
+Mixpanel’s Frequency report can tell you which acquisition source generates your most addicted users to grow your user base.
 The acquisition source indicates the source of user traffic, such as Twitter or Reddit.

 Optimize Pay-to-Play Games